Library: Interlibrary Loan FAQ

 To borrow a book from another library:

 - When you find an item you would like to request, choose the title of the item to see the full description.
-Most items will have a Request via Summit link; Summit items arrive within 2-3 business days.
-Some items will have a Request via UP ILLiad link; books requested through UP ILLiad will arrive within 10-14 days.
+In order to see the request links, choose the UP users sign in to request item button.
+After signing in, many items will offer a Request via Summit link; Summit items arrive within 3-5 days.
+Some items not available through Summit will have a Request via UP ILLiad link; books requested through UP ILLiad will arrive within 10-14 days.

 To obtain a copy of an article from a journal owned by UP, choose either of the following options: